asjafjell/dotfiles-macos/README.md

 ## Set up .ssh key
 1. Enable SSH in 1Password
 2. Activate all bells and whistles and let 1Password do it's magic.
+3. If you are not asked for a login by 1Password when doing e.g. `git pull`, see [the official guide here](https://developer.1password.com/docs/ssh/get-started/#step-3-turn-on-the-1password-ssh-agent)

 ## Install apps